Ben Taub Hospital/Harris Health System

 Director: Sophia Banu, M.D.

-Because of the Pediatric population at Ben Taub, a child psychiatrist is available for consultations to pediatric units.
+Because of the pediatric population at Ben Taub, a child psychiatrist is available for consultations to pediatric units.
 There is also a specialty psychiatry clinic operating within the pediatric clinic one full day a week, seeing approximately 40 children with concomitant psychiatric and pediatric conditions per month.
-Child and adolescent psychiatry services and training experiences at Ben Taub Hospital emphasize the role of child and adolescent psychiatry in a community based general hospital.
+Child and adolescent psychiatry services and training experiences at Ben Taub Hospital emphasize the role of child and adolescent psychiatry in a community-based general hospital.
 The consultation/liaison service responds to psychosocial and mental health needs of infants, children, adolescents and their families experiencing acute hospitalization.

 Consultations focus upon the influence of acute trauma, serious pediatric or neonatal illness and preexisting emotional and behavioral disorders upon children simultaneously experiencing poverty, family disruption, social disadvantage and other risk factors for poor developmental outcome.

 Ambulatory clinics at the hospital provide child and adolescent psychiatric care for children with significant emotional and behavioral disorders and for children with problematic reactions to trauma, family violence and chronic pediatric illness and handicapping conditions.
-Training experiences emphasize assessment of risk and sources of resilience, appreciation of the child's family and community context, recognition of the influence of class and culture upon children, and use of contextually based and pragmatic interventions both on pediatric wards and intensive care units and in outpatient clinics.
+Training experiences emphasize assessment of risk and sources of resilience, appreciation of the child's family and community context, recognition of the influence of class and culture upon children, and use of contextually-based and pragmatic interventions both on pediatric wards and intensive care units and in outpatient clinics.
 Training experiences are combined with educational experiences for pediatric residents, enhancing the psychiatric trainee's ability to collaborate effectively throughout his or her career.

-Ben Taub Psychiatric Outpatient Clinic
+Ben Taub Adult Psychiatric Outpatient Clinic

 Director: Britta Ostermeyer, M.D.